selcenari/ceRNAnetsim/README.md

 ## Vignettes

+The repository of regulationSimulatoR contents the vignettes that follow:

 - [Small example of approach and explanation of method](https://github.com/selcenari/regulationSimulatoR/blob/master/doc/small_sample.html)
 - [How to find convenient iteration for simulation of the network](https://github.com/selcenari/regulationSimulatoR/blob/master/doc/convenient_iteration.html)
 - [How to determine most effective node of network in equal conditions](https://github.com/selcenari/regulationSimulatoR/blob/master/doc/perturbation_sample.html)
 - [How does the system do in the presence of interaction factors?](https://github.com/selcenari/regulationSimulatoR/blob/master/doc/realexample.html)
 - [How does the system work only when the amounts of elements are taken into account?](https://github.com/selcenari/regulationSimulatoR/blob/master/doc/mirtarbase_example.html)

 ## Tests